Enricobazzi/Lynxtrogression_v2/variant_calling.md

 done
 ```

-Calling of each chromosome of each sample was sbatched to the ft3 queue as follows:
+Calling of each chromosome of each sample was performed using the [sbatch_haplotypecaller_ref_inbam_gvcfdir_chr](src/calling/sbatch_haplotypecaller_ref_inbam_gvcfdir_chr.sh) script, where variants found in the 8 sub-chromosome windows are called in parallel.

+This was sbatched to the ft3 queue as follows:
 ```
 ref_dir=/mnt/lustre/hsm/nlsas/notape/home/csic/ebd/jgl/reference_genomes/lynx_rufus_mLynRuf2.2
 ref=${ref_dir}/mLynRuf2.2.revcomp.scaffolds.fa